tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 Interludes
 ==========

-An adventure game is *interactive*.
+An adventure game is interactive.
 The action frequently pauses to allow the player to input a command.
 In classic text adventures, that command is typed in to the console.